-There are more but you get the idea.
-These are the themes or archetypes that tug at readers heartstrings.
+There are more, but you get the idea.
+These are the themes or story archetypes that tug at readers’ heartstrings.

 How to Write Universal Fantasy into Your Novel

 The good news is that you probably already use universal fantasy in your stories even if you haven’t consciously decided to use it.
-If you’re using a trope, you probably are including a universal fantasy because tropes are designed to tap into universal fantasies.
+If you’re using a trope, you probably are including a universal fantasy because tropes tap into universal fantasies.

-The one place I felt the book fell short was in explaining how to write to tap into universal fantasies.
+The one place I felt the book fell short was in explaining how to write in a way that taps into universal fantasies.
 Simply listing the universal fantasies you want in your plot, chapters, and scenes doesn’t make them happen.
 How do you string words together that reach a reader’s desires?